-All new plans sold to individuals and small businesses after January 1, 2014 must meet federal standards for the adequacy and affordability of coverage.
+All new plans sold to individuals and small businesses on the ACA marketplace after January 1, 2014 must meet federal standards for the adequacy and affordability of coverage.
+These standards are not applicable to all plans sold off the marketplace.
+For more information on these off-marketplace plans, see here.
 The federal rules establish minimum standards for benefits and cost-sharing, limit the factors that insurance companies can use to set premiums, and require plan benefits to be more standardized so that it’s easier for consumers to make comparisons among plans.

 However, states can establish stronger consumer protections.
 (See Resources, ACA Consumer Protections for Private Coverage for a chart outlining how rules apply to different insurance markets and types of coverage.)

-Every insurance company and group health plan must provide consumers with a Summary of Benefits and Coverage, which will use a standard format to outline the benefits, cost-sharing and coverage limits of plans.
+Every insurance company selling plans that must comply with the ACA, including marketplace plans and group health plans, must provide consumers with a Summary of Benefits and Coverage, which will use a standard format to outline the benefits, cost-sharing and coverage limits of plans.
 Consumers can also obtain a uniform glossary of commonly used terms.
 The Summary of Benefits and Coverage must be made available to consumers at open enrollment, upon enrollment of coverage, upon request, and whenever there is a significant change in the plan.
 The Summary of Benefits and Coverage helps consumers understand the benefits and costs of a plan and makes plan comparisons easier.
+It must also include notice of whether or not the plan meets minimum essential coverage.

 All new plans sold to individuals and small businesses, including those sold through a health insurance marketplace, must meet the following requirements: